Samuel1505/EventTicketing/README.md

 ﻿# 🎫 leepoo - NFT Powered Event Ticketing Platform

-A revolutionary blockchain-based event ticketing platform that leverages NFT technology to create secure, verifiable, and transferable event tickets.
-Built with Next.js 14, TypeScript, and Tailwind CSS.
+An on-chain event ticketing platform that issues tickets as NFTs.
+This allows for secure, transparent, and easily transferable ticket ownership, eliminating fraud and scalping.
+It can be used for concerts, sports events, and conferences.

 # Contract Address
 0x094d3736C8dfe4cAba0b63CC0B7eD9e189642550